numerica-ideas/community/docker/docker-compose-springboot-mysql/README.md

 ![ping](./images/test-api-ping.png)

-If you are interested in a related content, take a look at the following which explains how to Quickly [Dockerizing NodeJS Application](https://blog.numericaideas.com/quickly-dockerizing-nodejs) effortlessly:
+If you are interested in related content, take a look at the following which explains how to [Quickly Dockerizing NodeJS Application](https://blog.numericaideas.com/quickly-dockerizing-nodejs) effortlessly:

 [![QuicklyDockerizingNodeJSApplication](../../docker/quickly-dockerizing-nodejs/images/quickly-dockerizing-nodejs.png)](https://blog.numericaideas.com/quickly-dockerizing-nodejs)